cran/climextRemes/inst/python_wrapper/README.md

 To make documentation:

-  1. Make sure climextremes is installed first.
+  1. Make sure climextremes (Python package, presumably using setup.py method) is installed first.
   2. Put new version number into docs/build_sphinx_docs.sh (ideally I'd figure out how to leverage version.py).
   3. One needs the Ubuntu latexmk package which is available for 18.04 but not for 16.04.
   4. If Roxygen documentation in R package has been updated, make sure you've locally installed the up-to-date R package so don't get old help info from CRAN version of R package.